codatio/codat-docs/docs/using-the-api/webhooks/core-rules-webhooksecurity.md

 ## Disable webhook security for specific rules

-If you want to override webhook security for specific rules, please raise a ticket with our support team through [this form](https://codat.zendesk.com/hc/en-gb/requests/new).
+If you want to override webhook security for specific rules, please raise a ticket with our support team through the [support request form](https://codat.zendesk.com/hc/en-gb/requests/new).

 ## Allowlisting Codat IP addresses for webhooks